CovCare-by-Team-Cirrus/CovCare-LWCs/DynamicHighlighlightsPanel/README.md

+### DynamicHighlighlightsPanel displays brief details of a patient in a colored frame based upon the current health status of the patient.

 # Salesforce App

 This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.